hackclub/hackclub/workshops/micro_bit_flappy_bird/README.md

 Extremely basic knowledge of any programming language.
 We are going to use JavaScript to code our micro:bit.

-If you don't have the hardware, don't worry we'll use a stimulator in this workshop.
-[Makecode's](https://makecode.microbit.org) micro:bit simulator was excellent!
+If you don't have the hardware, don't worry we'll use a simulator in this workshop.
+[Makecode's](https://makecode.microbit.org) micro:bit simulator is excellent!

 ## Getting Started